Environmental, Health & Safety Programs

 “Corporate Deleading Compliance Program” – Prepared under the direction of a Certified Industrial Hygienist, the KTA Corporate Deleading Compliance Program addresses worker protection, environmental compliance, and hazardous waste management on projects where lead containing coatings are being removed or disturbed.
 The program contains three separate plans that establish policies in each of these areas.
 The Worker Lead Protection Program was developed in accordance with the requirements of the OSHA Lead in Construction Standard, and includes Respiratory Protection and Medical Surveillance Programs.
 The Environmental Compliance Program addresses the management of releases to air, soil, and water, and includes guidelines for conducting visible emission assessments and ambient air monitoring.
 The Waste Management Program addresses the sampling, handling, storage, and disposal of hazardous waste.
 This program is designed to meet the program requirements of the SSPC QP-2 Painting Contractor Certification Program.

-“Corporate Worker Lead Protection Program” – Prepared to address the requirements of the OSHA Construction Industry Lead Standard, the KTA Corporate Worker Lead Protection Program includes a Medical Surveillance Program and a Respiratory Protection Program for lead exposure projects.
+“Corporate Worker Lead Protection Program” – Prepared to address the requirements of the OSHA Construction Industry Lead Standard, the KTA Corporate Worker Lead Protection Program developed under the direction of a Certified Industrial Hygienist and a Certified Safety Professional, includes a Medical Surveillance Program and a Respiratory Protection Program for lead exposure projects.
 The program contains the necessary forms and checklists to facilitate ease of implementation at individual project sites.
 The program includes: a description of each activity in which lead is emitted; a description of the specific means used to control employee exposure to lead; a report of the technology considered in meeting the PEL; air monitoring data which documents the source of lead emissions; detailing schedule for implementing the program; a work practice program; an administrative control (job rotation) schedule; and a description of arrangements made among contractors on multi-contractor sites.